KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 -  **Buyer SAN:** The identifier for the library

--  **Quotes enabled:** [y/n] Does this vendor support sending and receiving quotes via EDIfact and do you want to send and receive quotes via EDIfact?
+-  **Quotes enabled:** [y/n] Does this vendor support sending and receiving quotes via EDIFACT and do you want to send and receive quotes via EDIFACT?

--  **Orders enabled:** [y/n] Does this vendor support sending and receiving orders via EDIfact and do you want to send and receive orders via EDIfact?
+-  **Orders enabled:** [y/n] Does this vendor support sending and receiving orders via EDIFACT and do you want to send and receive orders via EDIFACT?

--  **Invoices enabled:**\ [y/n] Does this vendor support sending and receiving invoices via EDIfact and do you want to send and receive invoices via EDIfact?
+-  **Invoices enabled:**\ [y/n] Does this vendor support sending and receiving invoices via EDIFACT and do you want to send and receive invoices via EDIFACT?

 -  **Order file suffix:** The file suffix for order files